jordanbell2357/jordanbell2357.github.io/writing/_posts/.ipynb_checkpoints/2023-01-18-category-of-sets-checkpoint.md

 # Cartesian products

+Paul R. Halmos. *Naive Set Theory*.
+Van Nostrand Reinhold Company.
+1960.
+Section 5.
+"Complements and Powers." p.
+19:

+> **Axiom of powers.** For each set there exists a collection of sets that contains
+> among its elements all the subsets of the given set.

 For a set $$A$$, denote by $$\mathscr{P}(A)$$ the **power set of** $$A$$, the set whose elements are the subsets of $$A$$.